An Economic Topology of the Brexit vote: Abstract

 \section{Abstract}

-A quest to understand the decision of the UK to leave the European Union, Brexit, in the referendum of June 2016 has occupied academics, the media and politicians alike.
-As the debate about what the future relationship will look like rages, the referendum is given renewed importance as an indicator of the likely success, or otherwise, of any forward plans.
-Topological data analysis offers an ability to faithfully extract maximal information from complex multi-dimensional datasets of the type that have been gathered on Brexit voting.
-Within the complexity it is shown that support for Leave drew from a far more similar demographic than Remain.
-Obtaining votes from this concise set was more straightforward for Leave campaigners than was Remain's task of mobilising a diverse group to oppose Brexit.
-Broad patterns are consistent with extant empirical work, but the strength of TDA Ball Mapper means that evidence is offered to enrich the narrative on immobility, and being ``left-behind'' by EU membership, that could not be found before.
-A detailed understanding emerges which comments robustly on why Britain voted as it did.
-A start point for the policy development that must follow is given.
+A desire to understand the decision of the UK to leave the European Union, Brexit, in the referendum of June 2016 has continued to occupy academics, the media and politicians.
+Using topological data analysis ball mapper we extract information from multi-dimensional datasets gathered on Brexit voting and regional socio-economic characteristics.
+While we find broad patterns consistent with extant empirical work, we also evidence that support for Leave drew from a far more homogenous demographic than Remain.
+Obtaining votes from this concise set was more straightforward for Leave campaigners than was Remain’s task of mobilising a diverse group to oppose Brexit.

 Keywords: Topological Data Analysis, Voting Behaviour, Brexit, Local Demographics, Interaction Effects.